wyndhams/ga-project-1/README.md

 }
 ```

-I also wanted to give the effect that the user was playing on a screen within a screen so I opted to house the game grid on a ‘tv’ in which the screen flashed up at the beginning of the game, at the end of levels and at the end of the game.
+I also wanted to give the effect that the user was playing on a screen within their laptop / pc screen so I opted to house the game grid on a ‘tv’ in which information was displayed at the beginning of the game, at the end of levels and when the game was over due to the player losing all of their lives or the enemy craft landing.

 ```css
 .game-over-overlay {